pinskylab/climate_community_crossrealm/code/calc_turnover.md

 # Calculate temporal trends (temporal turnover)

+This only recalculates from scratch if temp/trendstemp.rds is not available. \#\# Set up functions

 ``` r
 # function to calc linear trend, removing first year with 0
 calctrendrem0 <- function(y, YEAR, nm = 'y'){